 Catch Fun and Sun in Morro Bay

-They say there are lots of fish in the ocean, and it's certainly true in Morro Bay.
+They say there are many fish in the ocean, and it's undoubtedly true in Morro Bay.
 But fishing is just one of the fun and rewarding things you can do during your stay.
 For more ideas, check out these free things to do in Morro Bay.